MicrosoftDocs/bot-docs/articles/dotnet/bot-builder-dotnet-connector.md

 ---
 title: Send and receive activities | Microsoft Docs
-description: Learn how to exchange information with a user across various channels by using the Connector service via the Bot Builder SDK for .NET.
+description: Learn how to exchange information with a user across various channels by using the Connector service via the Bot Framework SDK for .NET.
 author: RobStand
 ms.author: kamrani
 manager: kamrani